The What Ifs need careful financial planning

 – Facing disability or illness yourself

-The goal here is to put together a map that takes into consideration these life changes that can lead to financial hardship now, long before they happen.
+The goal is to put together a map that takes into consideration these life changes, that can lead to financial hardship now, long before they happen.
 Hopefully, they never will.
 However, you do not have to rely on hope.
 You can have a plan in place instead.

 Create a contingency plan

 One of the ways financial advisers help clients is to foresee these types of what if situations now, long before they actually happen.
 For example, when you sit down for a planning session for your financial adviser, he or she should offer clear examples of how to achieve your financial goals, within limitations of the market, of course.
 Additionally, he or she may recommend various options as a contingency plan.
 That is, these are steps taken to provide financial support when problems do occur.

-I believe that part of a financial adviser’s goal, and your goal, too, is to evaluate the risks that you could face and then to make an informed financial decision about how to minimize such risks.
+I believe that part of a financial adviser’s goal, and your goal, too, is to evaluate the risks that you could face and then to make an informed financial decision about how to minimise such risks.
 This may be to have funds put aside for emergencies.
 It may include making plans that allow you to retire sooner or later as needed.
 It may include making changes to an estate plan if your ultimate goals and prior planning do not yield the results you hoped for.

 There is no doubt that life comes at you fast and it can change very quickly.
 It is never possible to plan for every situation, but with the help of various tools and an experienced financial planner, it is possible to minimise the blow that these what if situations can have on you by form if careful financial planning.